-The Patagonia Re-Tool Snap-T Pullover is a warm fleece that scored near the top of the pack in this category.
-While not quite as warm as The North Face Denali Jacket, it still helped keep us toasty warm on cold days and nights.
+The Re-Tool Snap-T Pullover is a warm fleece that scored near the top of the pack in this category.
+While not quite as warm as The North Face Denali Jacket, it still helped keep us toasty on cold days and nights.

 This pullover is very comfortable and was one of our favorite layers to put on after the outdoor fun.

 This pullover had a slightly boxy cut to it, and it might feel bulky under a closely tailored jacket.
 If you are looking for something to layer under a winter jacket, check out The North Face Osito 2 instead, as it has a more tapered silhouette.
-The Re-Tool also felt a little bulky under a backpack waistbelt, though not nearly as bad as the Denali.
+The Re-Tool also feels a little bulky under a backpack waistbelt, though not nearly as bad as the Denali.
 The bonus though?
 The kangaroo pouch is accessible with a waistbelt on, giving you a place to keep your hands warm while hiking on a cold day.